crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-A different approach to detecting overflow in addition is to observe that adding two integers with different signs will never overflow.
+An alternative approach to detecting overflow in addition is based on the observation that adding two integers with different signs will never result in an overflow.
-This reduces the check to the case when both summands have the same sign.
+This simplifies the check to the case when both operands have the same sign.
-If the sign of the sum is different from one of the summands, the result has overflowed.
+If the sign of the sum differs from one of the operands, the result has overflowed.

 ```solidity
 function checkedAddInt4(int256 a, int256 b) public pure returns (int256 c) {